-Remember Men’s Mental Health is important all year long – not just during the month of November.
+Remember Men’s Mental Health is important all year long.

 Here are three ways we can all support the health of our male co-workers at work all year long: